The Cheetahmen: Cheetahmen

 A boy called the "Action Gamemaster" is depicted in the first Cheetahmen game's intro sequence, which serves as a framing device.
 The boy is shown playing a video game when he is abruptly pulled into his television by a robotic arm and meets the Cheetahmen.
 He is never referred to again during the game or in subsequent Cheetahmen titles, although the manual implies that he transforms into the characters, one after another.

 A backstory is provided in a comic book that was included with the Action 52 NES cartridge.
 A mad scientist named Dr. Morbis kills a mother cheetah while on a safari in Africa and takes her three cubs to his laboratory.
 Subjected to genetic experimentation, the cubs transform into human-cheetah hybrids who eventually turn on Dr. Morbis after gaining awareness of his true nature and future plans.
 Dr. Morbis responds by creating an army of various human-animal hybrids (known as "Sub-Humans") to counter the threat posed by the self-aware Cheetahmen.
 Dr. Morbis does not appear during gameplay, though other villains from the comic book do appear.
 The Genesis game provides a slightly different premise where the Cheetamen must rescue cheetah cubs from Dr. Morbis.

+Cheetahmen II

+Unlike the first game, Dr. Morbis appears in gameplay, and creates the Ape-Man in the beginning of the game to face the Cheetahmen.
+Dr. Morbis also serves as the boss for the Apollo section, where he runs to the right repeatedly, until he is defeated.
+The final boss is the Ape-Man, who Hercules fights, but after the Ape-Man is defeated, the game softlocks.
+For the Aries levels, both of them are levels 2 and 3 from the first game, where the boss is Cygore, and similar to Dr. Morbis, he only runs, though back and forth, and like the Ape-Man, after he is defeated, the game softlocks.